What is Ratio Analysis?

 Also, the shareholder’s equity consists of only the common shareholders of Colgate.

 We note that the asset turnover has shown a declining trend over the past 7-8 years.

 Profitability has also declined over the past 5-6 years.

 However, ROE has not shown a declining trend.
 It is increasing overall.
 This is because of the Financial Leverage (average total assets / average total equity).
 You will note that the Financial Leverage has shown a steady increase over the past 5 years and is currently standing at 30x.

 Risk analysis examines the uncertainty of income for the firm and for an investor

 Total firm risks can be decomposed into three basic sources – 1) Business risk, 2) Financial

 Risk 3) External Liquidity Risk

-Wikipdedia defines as “the possibility a company will have lower than anticipated profits or experience a loss rather than taking a profit”.
+Wikipedia defines as “the possibility a company will have lower than anticipated profits or experience a loss rather than making a profit.”
 If you look at the income statement, there are many line items that contribute to the risk of making losses.
-In this context, we discus three kinds of business risks – Total Leverage, Operating leverage and Financial Leverage.
+In this context, we discuss three kinds of business risks – Total Leverage, Operating Leverage, and Financial Leverage.